jinayang15/ICS4UCulminating/README.txt

 	- We also got the walking and background scrolling to work!
 Whenever the player moves around the city, they can see the animation of their character walking around!
 	- In short, EVERYTHING YOU SEE was done beautifully by Jina!!!
+	- Let's take a moment and appreciate the battle.
+From the text showing up, the health bar reduction, the status, the FREAKING SWITCHING POKEMON (which is actually crazy), the graphics were INSANE.
+	  Jina is actually a GOD oh my goodness.

 - Collision Detection
 	- We were able to add the collision detection, so players cannot walk through buildings, walls, trees,